 - All of the above information is communicated online.

-The Plain and Simple line is our allergy-friendly station.
-The food is a hot meal, served at dinner, at all 3 major dining halls.
+Our Allergy Eats line is our allergy-friendly station.
+The food is a balanced hot meal, served at dinner, at all 3 major dining halls.
+As of our Spring 2025 semester, we have also introduced Allergy Eats Grab & Go meals.

 The basics of food allergies (what they are, signs/symptoms, top 8 allergens and sesame, difference between allergies and intolerance); where food allergens are commonly found at BC (i.e. fryer, baked goods); who to call in the case of a student having an allergic reaction; how to avoid and what to do in the case of cross contact from back of house to front of house; and policies and procedures for food allergies, Celiac disease, and other diagnoses that require dietary management.The latter includes staff being well-trained about getting a manager any time they are asked a question about an ingredient or allergy.
 Lastly, managers regularly do a 411 prior to meals so that information about avoiding cross contact are reinforced.

-Students who are going on school-sponsored trips and self-identify prior to the trip can work with the Administrative Dietitian to make a set menu.
+Students who are going on school-sponsored trips and self-identify prior to the trip can work with the Administrative Dietitian to coordinate meals and/or connect them with the person in charge of the event.

 Meet with the Office of Disabilities and provide appropriate documentation, as outlined in the policy.